BuciuEmilian/PongJs/README.md

-A Pong clone created using p5.js library.
+A Pong clone created using p5.js library as a side project.